dickinma/minecraft-server/README.md

 - Finished terraform, ansible.
 - Need to clean up:
   - test loading aws creds to env.
 See if terraform gets the memo.
-Currently when I tested I just used my local ~/.aws/credentials file rather than env.
+[Finished, the credentials are pulled from "cred", from the terraform aws provider block]
   - Shutdown the service properly as the assignment says.
   - Suppress certain output if necessary, a bit cleaner.
   - write docs
+  - Create git ignore and add the SSH keys and aws credential files for good practice, despite it not ever being pushed.